hanazuki/isc-kea.deb/doc/sphinx/arm/ctrl-channel.rst

        processing).

-     * remote: for the remote server the last known state, served HA scopes and the role of the server in HA relationship.
+     * remote: for the remote server the last known state, served HA scopes and the role of the server in the HA relationship.

+ - multi-threading-enabled: flag indicating if multi-threading is enabled.

+ - thread-pool-size: number of dhcp service threads.

+ - packet-queue-size: maximum size of the packet queue.
+There is one queue, regardless of how many threads are running.

+ - packet-queue-statistics: average queue size for last 10, 100 and 1000
+   packets.
+Statistics using an approach similar to the Unix ``top`` command.
+   The averaged queue size for the last 10 packets can be considered an instantaneous value, while the average for the last 1000 packets shows a longer term trend.

-The ``ha-servers`` information is only returned when the command is sent to the DHCP servers being in the HA setup.
-This parameter is never returned when the ``status-get`` command is sent to the Control Agent or DDNS deamon.
+The ``high-availability`` information is returned only when the command is sent to the DHCP servers being in the HA setup.
+This parameter is never returned when the ``status-get`` command is sent to the Control Agent or DDNS daemon.

+The ``thread-pool-size`` and ``packet-queue-size`` parameters are returned only when the command is sent to DHCP servers with multi-threading enabled.
+These two parameters and ``multi-threading-enabled`` are never returned when the ``status-get`` command is sent to the Control Agent or DDNS daemon.

-To learn more about the HA status information returned by the ``status-get`` command please refer to the the :ref:`command-ha-status-get` section.
+To learn more about the HA status information returned by the ``status-get`` command please refer to the :ref:`command-ha-status-get` section.